USS Samuel Chase: Operation Husky

 Operation Husky, the Allied Invasion of Sicily, involved some 1,400 other ships and over 1,800 landing craft putting ashore nearly one-half million men.
-In the early hours 10 July 1943 nearly eight reinforced divisions were to come ashore abreast on a broad front almost 150 mi wide.
+In the early hours of 10 July 1943, nearly eight reinforced divisions were to come ashore abreast on a broad front almost 150 mi wide.
 It was a daring plan to send so many men ashore in the initial landings; it had never been tried before and has not been done on this scale since, even at Normandy on D-Day in 1944.
-For the initial assault on Gela, Samuel Chase lowered twenty-one boats of troops from the United States Seventh Army.
-The first three waves came under fire but the "Lucky Chase" did not lose a man.
-This was attributed to the Coast Guard's ability to handle small boats and the fact that the landings were actually performed better than those made during the practices.
-While German planes buzzed overhead the amphibious craft brought supplies to the beach at a staggering rate.
+For the initial assault on Gela, Samuel Chase lowered 21 boats of troops from the United States Seventh Army.
+The first three waves came under fire, but the "Lucky Chase" did not lose a man.
+This was attributed to the Coast Guard's ability to handle small boats and because the landings were actually performed better than those made during the practices.
+While German planes buzzed overhead, the amphibious craft brought supplies to the beach at a staggering rate.
 The heavy equipment bogged down on the beach due to the soft sand.
-Supplies began to pile up as more and more craft brought supplies to the beach.
+Supplies began to pile up, as more and more craft brought supplies to the beach.
 Aggravating this problem was the absence of the Army unloading details that were frequently called into action.
-Without the unloading details available the Coast Guard and Navy crews unloaded the craft themselves.
+Without the unloading details available, the Coast Guard and Navy crews unloaded the craft themselves.
 Despite these hindrances, the men from Samuel Chase, for example, made over 250 trips to the beach to land the transport's cargo.

 Samuel Chase retired from the beachhead for Algiers with wounded personnel on 12 July.
 On 9 August, she embarked new troops for amphibious training.